 Have you ever searched for criminal records?
 Was it a difficult process?
-Did you search online or did you call the local courthouse? was the information you recieved correct?
+Did you search online or did you call the local courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal records and backgrounds, and your feedback may help other people that are in the same situation.

 Tell Your Story

 Everyone knows that the FBI has a listing of the Ten Most Wanted Criminals.
 In Walworth County, the Walworth County Sheriff’s Department has their own list of the most wanted criminals, that you can access online.

 Just the thought of being incarcerated in the Walworth County jail is something you wish you could avoid, in time you will get accustomed to the routine that is set for you.
 Expect a wake-up alarm at 6:00 AM, and next you’ll have roll call.
 Then you will get breakfast.
 Following breakfast you will be required to work in the work program that you’ve been assigned to.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.